Chart Color Schemes

 Avalon Beach is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of Australian Bureau of Statistics (ABS) population updates for the broader area, and new addresses validated by AreaSearch, as of Nov 2025, the estimated population of Avalon Beach is around 10,483.
-This reflects an increase of 104 people since the 2021 Census, which reported a population of 10,379.
-The change is inferred from the resident population of 10,461 estimated by AreaSearch following examination of the latest Estimated Resident Population (ERP) data release by the ABS in June 2024, and an additional 15 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,035 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Avalon Beach's growth rate of 1.0% since the census positions it within 0.7 percentage points of the SA3 area (1.7%), demonstrating competitive growth fundamentals.
-Population growth for the suburb was primarily driven by overseas migration, contributing approximately 97.0% of overall population gains during recent periods.
+As of November 2025, AreaSearch estimates the population of the Avalon Beach statistical area (Lv2) at around 10,480 people.
+This figure reflects a growth of 101 individuals since the 2021 Census, which reported a population of 10,379.
+The increase is inferred from AreaSearch's estimated resident population of 10,455 in June 2024 and an additional 15 validated new addresses since the Census date.
+This results in a population density ratio of 2,035 persons per square kilometer, which exceeds the average across national locations assessed by AreaSearch.
+The Avalon Beach (SA2) experienced a growth rate of 1.0% from the Census date to November 2025, positioning it within 0.8 percentage points of the SA3 area's growth rate of 1.8%.
+Overseas migration contributed approximately 97.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Looking at population projections moving forward, over this period, projections indicate a decline in overall population, with the suburb's population expected to contract by 101 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 85 and over age group, which is projected to increase by 650 people.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in June 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections released in December 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Looking ahead, population projections indicate a decline in overall population over this period.
+The Avalon Beach (SA2) is expected to experience a contraction of 102 persons by 2041.
+However, growth across specific age cohorts is anticipated, notably the 85 and over age group, which is projected to increase by 648 people.

 Frequently Asked Questions - Population